gomorpheus/morpheus-docs/services/imageBuilder.rst

 Requirements
 ------------

-- DHCP must be enabled on the network specified for the VM in Mophues, and network settings configured for DHCP in Morpheus The blank VM must get network configuration via DHCP upon boot.
+- DHCP must be enabled on the network specified for the VM in Morpheus, and network settings configured for DHCP in Morpheus The blank VM must get network configuration via DHCP upon boot.
 Static IP assignment is not possible.
 - Hypervisor Console must be enabled on the Target Cloud Morpheus utilizes VNC to pass the boot script to the VM.